Education in Saint Helena, Ascension and Tristan da Cunha: Tristan da Cunha

-Education is fairly rudimentary; children leave school at age 16, and although they can take GCSEs a year later, few do.
+Education is fairly rudimentary; children leave school at age 16, and although they can take GCSEs, few do.
 The school on the island is St. Mary's School, which serves children from ages 4 to 16.
 The Naval Station had established a school building during World War II.
 The current facility opened in 1975 and has five classrooms, a kitchen, a stage, a computer room, and a craft and science room.
 Tristan students doing post-16 education receive assistance from the Tristan da Cunha Association Education Trust Fund and typically do so in England and South Africa.

 The Tristan Song Project was a collaboration between St. Mary's School and amateur composers in Britain, led by music teacher Tony Triggs.
 It began in 2010 and involved St Mary's pupils writing poems and Tony Triggs providing musical settings by himself and his pupils.
 A desktop publication entitled Rockhopper Penguins and Other Songs (2010) embraced most of the songs completed that year and funded a consignment of guitars to the school.
 In February 2013, the Tristan Post Office issued a set of four Song Project stamps featuring island musical instruments and lyrics from Song Project songs about Tristan's volcano and wildlife.
 In 2014, the project broadened its scope and continues as the International Song Project.